Faculty Development Resources

 The overall mission of the Women on Track program is three-fold: To promote the retention and advancement of tenure-track women faculty in medical science; to provide mentorship, support and career education for junior faculty women; and to construct a framework from which to attract and retain talented women from the house staff and post-doctoral levels of our organization.

-The Junior Faculty Leadership Development Program is a program aimed at junior faculty members conducting bench science who wish to learn and refine skills related to lab management and success in basic research.
+The Early Career Investigator Development Program is a program aimed at junior faculty members conducting bench science who wish to learn and refine skills related to lab management and success in basic research.
 Areas covered include: leadership development, grants and manuscript writing, the grant submission and review process, self-awareness as a leader, financial lab management, human resources skills, and other leadership insights.

 Early Career Faculty Development Seminar